sunilabrahamindia/sunilabraham/publications/artificial-intelligence-full-spectrum.md

 ---
 layout: default
-title: "Artificial Intelligence: A Full-Spectrum Regulatory Challenge"
+title: "Artificial Intelligence: A Full-Spectrum Regulatory Challenge (Working Draft)"
 description: "Comprehensive policy brief by Sunil Abraham and the research team at the Centre for Internet and Society proposing a granular, full-spectrum framework for AI regulation, balancing innovation with accountability."
 categories: [Policy Briefs and Submissions, Publications]
 date: 2019-10-01